 - Stay calm.
 Sit down, and drink some water.
 Then decide what to do.
 How you respond in the early stages often determines if your disorientation becomes a temporary inconvenience or a traumatic ordeal.
 If you keep a cool head, you’ll usually get your bearings fairly quickly.

 - Think through recent events to see if you can retrace your path.
 If you decide you can’t return to your camp or car, spend the night where you are.
 If you remain in one spot, it’s likely that you will be found in a few days, especially if you left a hunting plan with someone or you have become separated from hunting companions who may be relatively close by.

-- Remind yourself that most lost hunters are located or find their way back to camp within 48 to 72 hours.
-You will shorten the time if you follow the guidelines in this manual and remember three priorities: shelter, fire, and signal.
+- Remind yourself that most lost hunters are located within 48 to 72 hours.
+You will shorten the time if you follow the guidelines in this course and remember these three priorities: shelter, fire, and signal.

 - Carry a good map—preferably one that shows the topography.

 - Invest in a good compass and a Global Positioning System (GPS) unit, especially if you are hunting in a wilderness area or even a place new to you.
 Take extra batteries for the GPS unit.